unternet-co/tabletop/README.md

 ## Releasing

 From the latest version of main, run `npm run release`.
-This will select a version bump based on semantic commits, create a release branch, edit the changelog, and push.
-(You may want to optionally edit the changelog for clarity).
+This will create a release branch and bump the version, then pop open the changelog for you to edit.

-Publish this branch, and merge with main.
-This will trigger the build & publish to NPM.
+When ready, publish this branch, and merge with main.
+This will trigger the build & deployment, with auto-updates.